eddow/webgpgpu/README.md

 ## Exceptions

+- `WebGpuNotSupportedError` Only as a rejection for `createWebGpGpu`
 - `CompilationError` Has the exact messages in the `cause` (they are also logged)
 - `ArraySizeValidationError` Occurs when arguments size are not fitting
 - `ParameterError` Mainly for parameter names conflicts &c.
 - `BatchError` Thrown when there was an error during batch execution
+- `CircularImportError` - TODO: finish and document imports

 ## Ecosystem